epoch-lab/ecode/src/Exclude/index.md

 # These files are excluded!

-You add any test files into this folder;
+You can add any test files into this folder;